 - Insecure server – The server your site is hosted on needs to be secure.
 If it isn’t, hackers could use your server’s security holes to infiltrate your site.

 - Malware and viruses – If you have a virus or malware on your computer, hackers can use these to get into your site.

 * Items marked in red are ones that Level One addresses.

 The trouble is, the list above isn’t an exhaustive one and with so many methods available to hackers, it’s almost impossible to guess how your site has been hacked and how you should go about patching the problem which means that it’s far more complicated to fix a hacked site and keep it from immediately getting hacked again than it is to keep it from getting hacked in the first place.

 Help keep your site from getting hacked.
-Sign-up now for our Annual WordPress Security Updates package.
+Contact us now!
 We regularly monitor your site and keep the software updated as new patches are released.
 If your website does get hacked, we will take care of getting it fixed as part of this plan.